-To clip the video file first make a selection of the video file and select File > Export As > Media Clip using Script....
+To clip a media file first make a time selection and choose File > Export As > Media Clip using Script....
 A dialog will appear in which you can set the file name and the location to save the clipped file to.
-You can specify more options for clipping in the Preferences dialog, see Section 4.3.
+You can specify more options for clipping in the Preferences dialog, see Section 1.3.

 If you have more media files to be clipped, typing a file name with a extension in the 'Save as' dialog will use the same extension for all the files that will be clipped.
-If you want to use the same extension from the original media file for the clipped files, then donot type an extension with the file name in the 'Save as' dialog which prompts you to set the file name and location for the clipped media files.
+If you want to use the

-4.4.1.18.
+1.4.1.18.
 Image from ELAN Window